Pack-An-Umbrella/weather-app-frontend/doc/adr/0001-create-a-weather-app-in-react.md

 * An intense two weeks of collaboration
 * Flexibility of roles depending on the needs of the group
 * The opportunity to research and test new ideas and technologies not covered on the course
-* A commitment to presenting the project ‘as is’ on a set date.
+* A commitment to presenting the project ‘as is’ on a set date